Servamp: Other characters

-Ophelia was Lawless' Eve whom Lawless fell in love with hundreds of years before the story.
+Ophelia was Lawless's Eve whom Lawless fell in love with hundreds of years before the story.
 She was a princess of an unknown country who made a contract with Lawless when she was a child.
 She wished for peace in both her own and the enemy's country, so she married the other country's prince.
 However, the marriage was a ploy by her kingdom, leading her to be executed.
 Even though she could escape, she refused to do so and instead became determined to bring the two countries together by becoming the symbol of peace, conveying her wish before she got executed.
 As she hoped, the two countries were united and she became the symbol of peace.
 Unfortunately, the country was eventually destroyed by another bigger country.
 Her death had a strong impact on Lawless who began to think that all lives are worthless, meaningless and no one is unique.

 Media

 Manga

-Strike Tanaka began publishing Servamp in the first issue of Media Factory's Monthly Comic Gene magazine on June 15, 2011 to December 13, 2024, where it was first tentatively titled Eve and Servamps.
+Strike Tanaka began publishing Servamp in the first issue of Media Factory's Monthly Comic Gene magazine on June 15, 2011, to December 13, 2024, where it was first tentatively titled Eve and Servamps.
 The chapters from the magazine have been collected into twenty-four tankōbon that have been released by Kadokawa.
 In July 2014 Seven Seas Entertainment announced it had licensed the series for publication in North America.
 Twenty adapted English-language manga volumes have been released, with more announced.
 In addition to print material, the series also inspired six drama CDs, the first of which was released with volume six of the manga in July 2014.
 The manga entered the hiatus in February 2017 due to the author's health.
 She had the intense pain which led to rest and recover.
 The manga resumed on April 15, 2017, after she was recovered from her pain.
 The 24th and final volume was released on December 27, 2024.